electro-smith/libDaisy/NE_FEEDBACK.md

  - the if(ah->callback) is somewhat redundant as that variable is initialized to something.
 Do you really want users to set the callback to 0?
  - get rid of all the TEST_BYPASS as just setting the callback to passthru does this without a bunch of confusing #ifdefs
  - use C++ not C :) gcc8 is a badass C++ compiler there is little reason not to use what it offers at this point.
+ - prefix preprocessor symbols with DSY_
+ - prefix types with dsy_
+ - prefix all public functions with dsy_ (this seems to mostly be fine)